ahmedTohami/memory-game/README.md

 ---

 ### setInterval
-I used it to keep tracking the clock each 0.5 second if the time ended and the player did not finish then he loses and at
+I used it to keep tracking the clock each 0.5 second if the time ended and the player did not finish then he loses
 ```
  var clockTracker = window.setInterval(function timeTrackerCallBack() {
     var clock = document.querySelector('#clockdiv');